fee1-dead/flow.rs/README.md

 # Flow Rust SDK

-This project uses latest features from Rust 1.56, which will be released on October 21st.
+The minimum supported Rust version (MSRV) of this project is 1.56.0.

-In the meantime, a nightly Rust toolchain is necessary.
 To install Rust, visit the [rustup] website for information.
-Run `rustup toolchain install nightly` to install the nightly toolchain.

 ## Examples